-- "Dance To The Music" by Sly & The Family Stone may well be a Trope Codifier, as it deconstructs their song style in the riffs and lyrics.
+- "Dance To The Music" by Sly and the Family Stone may well be a Trope Codifier, as it deconstructs their song style in the riffs and lyrics.

 - Played with in "Only A Northern Song" by The Beatles; it was written by George Harrison as a bitter take that to the Northern Songs publishing company owned by John Lennon and Paul McCartney and the way he was treated by it.

 You may think the chords are going wrong

 But they're not; we just wrote it like that

 You may think the bands are not quite right